Best Nurse Practitioner Programs in California – 2021

 1) California State University - Long Beach

 California State University’s nursing school prepares you with the skills and knowledge required to provide culturally relevant health care.
 The university produces nurse leaders with a sharp focus on academics, and its rigorous course curriculum helps make graduates industry-ready, right from day one.
 The school offers several nurse practitioner programs in California through its MSN, DNP, and post-master’s certificate tracks.

 MSN Concentrations: Adult-Gerontology Nurse Practitioner (Acute and Primary Care)

 , & Psychiatric-Mental Health Nurse Practitioner (Across the Life Span)

 You can pursue this master's degree program in either one of the four concentrations – Adult Gerontology, Family Health, Pediatric Primary Care, or Psychiatric-Mental Health.
 In order to graduate, depending on the concentration, you will complete anywhere between 30-48 units.
 The curriculum is a combination of core, culminating, and specialty courses.
 You must maintain a minimum cumulative GPA of at least 3.0 throughout the program.
 In addition to the theoretical instruction and lab exercises, you will also take part in extensive clinical training sessions and gain real-world experience under the guidance of experts.

-The DNP program prepares students for advanced roles as nurse practitioners through a combination of didactic learning and practical experience sessions.
+This DNP-Nurse Practitioner program in California prepares students for advanced roles as nurse practitioners through a combination of didactic learning and practical experience sessions.
 The emphasis of the program remains on evidence-based training, collaborative learning, and developing leadership skills among students.
 As part of the curriculum, you will undergo 1,000 hours of intensive clinical training.
 The faculty also encourages students to contribute to the field by engaging in novel research.

 Post-Master's Certificate Options: Nurse Practitioner Certificate for Practicing Nurse Practitioners